Richard Foreman: Early life and education

-Richard Foreman went on to study at Brown University (B.A.
-1959), and received an MFA in Playwriting from Yale School of Drama in 1962.
-As an undergraduate, he was instrumental in the formation of Production Workshop, Brown University's student theatre group, while taking part in other student theatre, including set-designing Brownbrokers' 1958 production of Down to Earth.
+Foreman went on to study at Brown University (B.A., 1959) and received an M.F.A. in playwriting from the Yale School of Drama in 1962.
+As a freshman, he starred as Willy Loman in Arthur Miller's Death of a Salesman, receiving much acclaim, despite his later stated antipathy for Miller's work.
+Later at Brown, Foreman founded the Production Workshop, Brown University's student theatre group, while taking part in other student theater productions.
 In 1993, Brown presented him with an honorary doctorate.
 At Yale, Foreman studied under John Gassner, the drama critic and former literary manager at The Theatre Guild.